ainulhudamohdrazikin/Covid19_Predictions_using_LSTM/README.md

-# **Covid-19 Cases Predictions in Malaysia by Forecasting Time Series Model using LSTM**
+# **Covid-19 Cases Predictions in Malaysia by Forecasting Time Series Model using LSTM 📈📉**

 This LSTM neural network model was trained using nearly 1500 raw datasets to forecast the new cases for Covid-19 in Malaysia.